swkeever/skies.dev/content/top-10-cse-courses/index.md

 ![computer hardware](arch.jpg)

-Without a CPU, your code is just syntax in a text file.
+Without hardware, there is no software.
 A course in computer architecture will give you a valuable perspective when working on software.
 For instance, you'll learn that disk is slower than main memory, and main memory is slower than an L1 cache.
-You'll learn that performance optimizations in hardware have even led to some critical security vulnerabilities, like [Meldown and Spectre](https://meltdownattack.com/).
+You'll learn that performance optimizations in hardware have even led to some critical security vulnerabilities, like
+[Meldown and Spectre](https://meltdownattack.com/).
 You'll understand why we use GPUs to process matrices of data for machine learning.
 In a course on computer architecture, expect to learn about